 Perched on top of a limestone headland on the northern side of the peninsular that forms the north coast of Milne Bay, facing out across the Goschen Strait towards the D’Entrecasteaux Islands and surrounded by dense rainforest, is Tawali Dive Resort – the brainchild of long-time Papua New Guinea resident Rob van der Loos.

-Rob is one of the pioneers of recreational scuba diving in Milne Bay who has been diving the area for over 30 years and probably knows it better than any other single individual.
+Rob is one of the pioneers of recreational scuba diving in Milne Bay who has been diving the area for almost 35 years and probably knows it better than any other single individual.

 The concept of building an upmarket dive resort in Milne Bay is both simple and elegant – take a known set of great dive sites and build an eco-friendly lodge & support facility close by so that divers can enjoy significantly more creature comforts than on a liveaboard, and even bring their family along…